 How the Asian Pop Culture Boom Is Feeding Eating Disorders

-Imitating the size, shape and even skin color of K-pop idols.
+Imitating the size, shape, and even skin color of K-pop idols.

-I realized this when I came across a chapter in Euny Hong’s new book, The Birth of Korean Cool: How One Nation is Conquering the World Through Pop Culture.
+I realized this when I came across a chapter in Euny Hong’s new book, The Birth of Korean Cool: How One Nation Is Conquering the World Through Pop Culture.

-Hong tells the story of how South Korea, with head-spinning rapidity, rose from a poor, much-invaded nation to a pop culture supernova, dominating the world through its film, K-pop style of girl and boy bands, movies, electronic products and video games.
-But along with rise to prominence has come an obsession with appearance and plastic surgery.
+Hong tells the story of how South Korea, with head-spinning rapidity, rose from a poor, much-invaded nation to a pop culture supernova, dominating the world through its film, K-pop style of girl and boy bands, movies, electronic products, and video games.
+But along with the rise to prominence has come an obsession with appearance and plastic surgery.

 South Korea is now the world’s plastic surgery capital, accounting for more procedures per capita than the U.S. or Brazil.
-The most popular procedures are double eye-lid surgery (adding a crease in the eyelid to make it look larger, rounder and more western) and rhinoplasty, often to make the tip of the nose pointier.
+The most popular procedures are double eyelid surgery (adding a crease in the eyelid to make it look larger, rounder, and more Western) and rhinoplasty, often to make the tip of the nose pointier.